Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Problem Description

 \section{Problem Description}

 In this section, we identify the primary challenges that arise when transmitting features over a communication channel and utilizing them for a downstream classification task.
-Our goal is to ensure that the transmitted features contain only the minimum necessary information required for the downstream task to preserve privacy and maximize efficiency.
+Our goal is to ensure that the transmitted features contain only the minimum necessary information required for the downstream task to maximize efficiency whilst being privacy aware.
 Furthermore, we argue that it is necessary to have a fair, reproducible, and unified method to obtain comparative values that act as a proxy for mutual information between the encoded features and the input data to allow effective benchmarking of different task-oriented communication systems.